linn221/Book-Inventory/journal.md

 - [ ] create course link should persist the existing form data, then redirect back to the create book form, how? this is some serious stuffs, not beginner friendly so im keeping here
 - [ ] warn me when deleting something that will delete related data from a different table
 - [ ] make the course clickable link, which filter the list of books by that id
+- [!] extension for suggestions of eloquent method
 - [ ]